 Depending on what stage you are experiencing (or sometimes re-experiencing), try to practice self-compassion and self-care to navigate the challenges you are facing due to Covid -19.
 Always be patient with yourself and reach out for help as needed.
 There is no formula or timeline for what we are going through – we have not done this before so we are all figuring it out together!
 Grieving acknowledges that what was lost mattered so it is important to actually feel your emotions (rather than resisting or stuffing them down) along the way in order to facilitate healing.

 Don’t be afraid to talk about your feelings with others openly and honestly.
 We have the unique experience of going through this collectively and sharing what you are feeling will certainly be met with genuine understanding and empathy.
 Be sure to connect with others for (socially-distanced) support and consider getting some additional mental health support if you are having trouble managing on your own.
 Be encouraged.
 Try to focus on what is good even in the midst of such a hard time.
 We will find our way on this journey together and there is hope for the future.

-To submit YOUR question for consideration in a future column or for more information about psychotherapy services that could help you navigate this unprecedented time, email Sarah@SarahJoyCovey.com.
-You can follow us on Instagram @sarahjoycovey for mental health encouragement and for all the most current updates related to A New Leaf: Resources for Growth – our new office and storefront – located at 21 B Queen Street West in Elmvale.
-Also, sign up for our FREE NEWSLETTER by visiting sarahjoycovey.com.
+To submit YOUR question for consideration in a future column or for more information about therapy services that could help you navigate this unprecedented time, please submit a form on our Contact page.
+You can follow us on Instagram @coveywellnesscentre for mental health encouragement and for the most current updates related to Covey Wellness Centre.